Slow Docker on Windows WSL2? Here’s a solution

 One of the more common problems for Developers that use Windows is that the projects with Docker configuration work really slowly, to a point when sometimes a single browser request needs to wait 30-60 seconds to be completed.
 This is obviously a problem, one that negatively affects project progression and generally makes the life of developers more difficult.

-Solution for Docker performance improvement
+Solution for slow Docker on Windows performance improvement

 The suggested solution is:

-• use WSL 2 in Windows 10
+- use WSL 2 in Windows 10

-• and start Docker directly from Ubuntu in Windows
+- and start Docker directly from Ubuntu in Windows

 Check out the step-by-step tutorial below.
 The “WSL 2” feature, released as Windows Update in mid 2020, was designed to increase file system performance and support full system call compatibility.
 Properly configured Docker and Windows WSL2 will give you really good performance in terms of speed.